geopan/hometrack-api/README.md

 ## Run
 ### Development
-Run the app with in development mode using grunt with watch and autoreload.
+Run the app in development mode using grunt with watch and autoreload.
 ```
 grunt serve
 ```